ConstanzaSchibber/constanzaschibber.github.io/index.md

 ---

-I am an Assistant Professor at the Department of Political Science, **Michigan State University**, focusing in Political Methodology.
-I am also affiliated to the *Social Science Data Analytics initiative*.
+I am an Assistant Professor at the Department of Political Science, **Michigan State University** and I am also affiliated to the *Social Science Data Analytics initiative*.
 I recently received a PhD in Political Science at *Washington University in Saint Louis* and I was a *Postdoctoral Fellow in Political Methodology and Data Science* at the Department of Politics and the Quantitative Collaborative, University of Virginia.

 In a nutshell, **my research uses Bayesian statistics to uncover the effects of political institutions on elite and citizen behavior**.
 I have a particular interest in latent variable models and the analysis of multilevel data structures.